mehmetulukaya/mu2048/README.md

 You can play with computer for race.

-It can be compile linux and windows.
+* It can be compile linux and windows.

+* User can change game board 3X3,4X4..
+8X8

+* User can use mouse for move the numbers of board.

 Here is a runtime picture: